• Level of education

 • Brief description of practical sessions and number of hours associated with each session

-Tps in Python or Matlab that revisit the concepts covered in class on problems more applicable to geosciences
+Exercises in Python or MATLAB that apply the concepts covered in class to problems more relevant to the geosciences

 Read more